 Sean Gajewski was an associate at Cullen and Dykman LLP’s commercial litigation group, where he focused on providing advice and guidance regarding electronic discovery issues to the Firm and its clients.
 Some of his duties as a member of the Firm’s e-discovery group included providing case and client-specific advice regarding preservation obligations; creating and maintaining multiple e-discovery databases; and developing strategies for effective and efficient data collecting, culling, review, and production.
 Likewise, Mr. Gajewski regularly investigated solutions to complex fact patterns or e-discovery issues in order to advise senior attorneys about the risks associated with the various methods of resolution available to them.
 Mr. Gajewski also represented banks in various commercial and residential matters.

 Sean Gajewski was recently commissioned as an officer in the United States’ Coast Guard where he serves as a Judge Advocate General.
-Currently, he is stationed in Washington DC.
+Currently, he is currently stationed in Puerto Rico.
 The Coast Guard legal program delivers high quality legal advice and support to the people who carry out the varied functions of the US Armed Forces to ensure their missions, operations, and activities can be achieve within the spirit and letter of the law.

 Debra Gajewski was born in Queens, NY and moved to Long Island when she was a child.
 She and her two siblings attended Brentwood High School.
 As a graduate in the bicentennial year, (1976), Debra decided to enlist into the Military instead of attending college.
 In October 1976, she enlisted in the US Marine Corp.
 After attending basic training camp, she was stationed at the Marine Corp Air Station in Beauford, South Carolina as a 1341 Heavy Equipment Mechanic.
 While stationed in Beauford, she worked in Det “B” 2nd FSSG, where she met the love of her life, Mark.
 Mark was also stationed in Beauford, SC in Det “B” MWSG-27.